tektronix/initialstate.NET/README.md

 ```

 ## Theory of Operation
-InitialState.NET is a very simple to use library for connecting to an Initial State Data Bucket and streaming event data to.
+InitialState<nolink/>.NET is a very simple to use library for connecting to an Initial State Data Bucket and streaming event data to.
 Usage consists of the following steps.

 * Create an ISStreamer object.
 * Connect the ISStreamer to an existing data bucket or create a new data bucket.
 * Add event data to the event data collection.
-* Push the data to Initial State by calling the StreamEvents() method.
+* Push the data to Initial State by calling one of the Stream methods.
 The event data is cleared from the event data collection upon successful streaming.
 * Continue adding event data and streaming or close the stream.

-## InitialState.NET Objects
+## InitialState<nolink/>.NET Objects

 ### ISStream
 The ISStreamer object encapsulates an Initial State event data stream and is used to make a connection to an event data bucket and stream event data to it.